-Katarzyna Podolska is a fourth-year naturopathic medical student at Boucher Institute of Naturopathic Medicine.
+Katarzyna Podolska is a fourth-year naturopathic medical student at Canadian College of Naturopathic Medicine – Boucher Campus.
 She shares her path to naturopathic medicine, how she balances life as a single mother and ND student, and advice for future students.

-Courtney Middleton is a third-year naturopathic medical student at Southwest College of Naturopathic Medicine.
+Courtney Middleton is a third-year naturopathic medical student at Sonoran University of Health Sciences.
 She shares her path to naturopathic medicine, how she balances life as a mother and ND student, and advice for future students.

 Ryan Welage is a first-year naturopathic and chiropractic medical student at National University of Health Sciences (NUHS).
 Originally from Greensburg, Indiana, Ryan has an undergraduate degree in kinesiology with an emphasis in exercise science from Xavier University and is a former Division One athlete.

 Sarah Denotter is a second-year naturopathic medical and Master of Science in Nutrition student at National University of Natural Medicine (NUNM).
 She shares her path to naturopathic medicine, global health experience, and excitement in being awarded the John Milner Nutrition and Cancer Prevention Research Practicum.